oyama/pico-littlefs-usb/FAT_OPERATION.md

 1. Add a new file entry to the old file entry and set the delete flag (0xE5) to the old file entry.

+or, In Windows 11 do the following

+1. Update new name for the target directory entry

 ### Move

 Moving to a different directory. clusters do not change.